kumahq/kuma-website/app/_src/policies/meshtimeout.md

 ```
 {% endpolicy_yaml %}

-#### Full config applied to inbound and outboud of specific service
+#### Full config applied to inbound and outbound of specific service

 This timeout configuration will be applied to all inbound connections to `frontend` and outbound connections
 from `frontend` to `backend` service